-You do not directly use these other tools when using Simulator's ATC analysis tool, but Simulator uses these same algorithms in the background to determine ATC.
+You do not directly use these other tools when using Simulator's ATC analysis tool, but Simulator uses the settings and algorithms in the background to determine ATC.
 Thus, it is helpful to be knowledgeable on their use, as it will help you in interpreting the output of the ATC analysis tool.